Table of contents

 View scoring methodology →

-HighLevel may have a medium-to-high learning curve, especially for users who are new to agency CRM and automation systems.
-To get real value from the platform, you may need to understand contacts, pipelines, calendars, funnels, forms, workflows, conversations, sub-accounts, and client settings.
+GoHighLevel has a medium-to-high learning curve, especially for users who are new to agency CRM and automation systems.
+To get real value from the platform, you need to understand contacts, pipelines, calendars, funnels, forms, workflows, conversations, sub-accounts, and client settings.

-This does not mean HighLevel is only for experts.
-It does mean that setup quality matters.
-A simple, focused setup can be useful, while a poorly planned setup can quickly feel cluttered.
+This does not mean GoHighLevel is only for technical users.
+Many useful workflows can be built without code.
+But setup quality matters.
+A simple, focused setup can be valuable, while a poorly planned setup can quickly feel cluttered.

 Key features